 Threats to Biodiversity

-Species continue to decline due to urbanization and hunting, particularly of large birds and mammals, as well as deforestation, especially in coastal mangrove forests.
-Ecuador’s coastal forests have been reduced to only 2 percent of their original coverage area.
+Species continue to decline due to urbanization and hunting, particularly of large birds and mammals, and deforestation, especially in coastal mangrove forests.
+As a result, Ecuador's coastal forests have been reduced to only 2 percent of their original coverage area.

 The factors that threaten Tumbes-Choco-Magdalena are farming encroachment, deforestation, illegal crops and population growth.
 Whereas the Panamanian and Colombian portions of the hotspot are relatively intact, approximately 98% of native forest in coastal Ecuador has been cleared, rendering it the most threatened tropical forest in the world.